Using generative AI in exams

 This question is not so easy to answer and depends on the context.
 In principle, however, given the current state of technology, it can be assumed that the preparation of a written paper requires significant intellectual effort even when AI systems are used as aids.
 The Senate’s recommendation assumes that such a significant independent contribution only exists if the students described transparently what AI systems they used and how they were used in creating the work.

-You will find a handout in the Teaching Service Portal.
-In addition, a self-study course on using ChatGPT in teaching is available.
-You can also make an individual consultation appointment with the Educational Development Center (ASL 5).
+On the sub-page of the Teaching Service Portal: AI at the University—ChatGPT und Co, you will find a didactic guide and further information.
+In addition, a self-study course on the use of ChatGPT in teaching and testing in a world with AI is available.
+You can also make an individual consultation appointment with the University Didactics Office (ASL 5).

 If you allow the use of AI systems for unsupervised written examinations, you should inform students about or raise their awareness of some basic aspects of data protection and copyright law.
 This is because when students use AI systems, data is usually also transferred.
 This happens for the first time when you register for a service if you need your own account to use the service.
 So make students aware that they need to familiarize themselves with the provider's terms of use and privacy policy.
 If it is not clear that the service complies with the General Data Protection Regulation (GDPR), students should refrain from using it.
 In any case, students should exercise caution and disclose as little private information about themselves as possible.